HL7/fhircast-docs/input/pagecontent/3-8-syncerror.md

 ## Context

+An array containing a single FHIR OperationOutcome.
+The OperationOutcome SHALL use a code of `processing`.
+The OperationOutcome's details SHALL contain the id of the event that this error is related to as a `code` with the `system` value of `https://fhircast.hl7.org/events/syncerror/eventid` and the name of the relevant event with a `system` value of `https://fhircast.hl7.org/events/syncerror/eventname`.
+Other `coding` values can be included with different `system` values so as to include extra information about the `syncerror`.
+The OperationOutcome's `diagnostics` element should contain additional information to aid subsequent investigation or presentation to the end-user.

 Key | Optionality | Fhir operation to generate context | Description
 ----- | -------- | ---- | ----
 `operationoutcome` | OPTIONAL | `OperationOutcome` | FHIR resource describing an outcome of an unsuccessful system action.